AppliedTrust/traildash/README.md

 ![CloudTrail Dashboard](/readme_images/traildash_screenshot.png)

-Configure Traildash with a few environment variables and you're off to the races.
+Configure the Traildash Docker container with a few environment variables, and you're off to the races.

 ## Quickstart
 1. [Setup AWS services to support CloudTrail](#setup-cloudtrail-in-aws)